m-ethods/m-ethods/README.md

 I have worked a lot in ROBLOX with custom frameworks such as: **Rojo, Knit, Roact, Promises, Matter**, and much more.

 But I'm not only limited to ROBLOX.
-I work a ton with APIs to make cool integrations for my games!
+I work a ton with APIs to make integrations for games.
 I've worked on depoying JS-written bots to remote servers with Amazon AWS that interact with the ROBLOX API.
 I worked on my very own game engine in C++ using Vulkan.

 ### [Script Examples & CV](https://github.com/m-ethods/portfolio-code-samples)